dappcamp/dappcamp-warriors/README.md

 ### Hardhat's readme

-In the `readmes` folder, you can find [a readme](readmes/hardhat.md) that comes with every Hardhat project.
+In the `docs` folder, you can find [a readme](docs/hardhat.md) that comes with every Hardhat project.
 I moved it there to prioritize this one, but it's a useful read to have a better understanding of what Hardhat can do.

 ### Why Typescript